Suggested Workflows

 ⚙️ Notification settings

-Check your Profile & Settings to customize how you receive notifications.
+Check your User Menu & Profile Settings to customize how you receive notifications.

 Can’t see a ticket, in which a colleague @mentioned you?